 This release is only for the Private Cloud Server and Virtual Private Cloud.

 - New!
-Workstation monitoring now supported for Container and Native Monitoring Points—Workstation variants of the Container-based Monitoring Point (c10) and the Native Monitoring Point (n10) are now available and provide monitoring from a user workstation.
+Workstation monitoring now supported for Container and Native Monitoring Points—Workstation variants of the Container-based Monitoring Point (c10) and the Native Monitoring Point (n10) (macOS and Windows)are now available and provide monitoring from a user workstation.
 These products were developed to satisfy the need to monitor network and application performance of work-from-home users.
 They provide 5 base application licenses and a maximum of 10 LAN and 10 WAN paths.
 Voice and video add-on licenses are also available.

 - Enhanced Transaction Timing—A major enhancement to Experience that gives you even greater insight into the performance and behavior of your applications.
 The Test Timeline page and Test Drill-down page for Selenium workflows now present two timing metrics: the new Transaction Time metric (the time for the milestone to complete) complements the existing Page Load Time (the time for a page to load).
 You can set up alerts based on either.
 The primary benefits are: